shevchenkobn/cars-charts/README.md

 # Description

-The project provides a native canvas implementation for 2D scatter charts with an enum-like option.
-There are two different CSV files that are separately visualised.
-Both files have X and Y. For the first file there are 3 possible options `['a', 'b', 'c']`, for the second - `['bar', 'baz', 'foo']`.
-The options are marked with red (`#ff0000`), blue (`#0000ff`), and green (`#00ff00`).

 ## Chart implementation aspects

-The chart is a normal Cartesian coordinate system, meaning that the relation of the X and Y axis is 1:1.

-There are as many axes tick labels as possible.
-It is calculated with a 20 pixel spacing for X-axis and 10 pixels for Y-axis.
-This allows easier checking for the point coordinates.

 The chart implementation used adaptability.
-The document font size is used as font size for the text in charts.
-Additionally, the implementation takes the window size as the size of the chart.
-This means that after resizing or zooming and pressing the "Load" button, the chart will be rerendered within the given constraints.
+The implementation takes the window size as the size of the chart.
+This means that after resizing or zooming and pressing the "Render" button, the chart will be rerendered within the given constraints.

-As a result, the implementation turned out to be a general-purpose library for scatter-plot data, that has 3 options as a third coordinate.
+The project renders 3 scatter plots with common X axes for easier checking.

+As an X-axis 2 properties can be used:
+- Price;
+- Manufacturer;

+As Y-axis data 3 properties are used:
+- Horsepower;
+- City MPG;
+- Highway MPG;

+As a color (third dimension) can show 2 properties:
+- Cylinder count;
+- Fuel type;

+The connection between the points is done this way:
+- when the point has hovered over, the point is highlighted in all 3 charts as well as the color scale of cylinder count or fuel type;
+- when the point is clicked it is highlighted, the point is highlighted in all 3 charts and is shown in the table.

+The missing values are shown on the axes in charts and with "-" in the table.

+While switching between the 4 axes, there can be seen interesting correlations between the parameters.

 # TODO
 - tree-shake RxJs.
+- format better labels.